Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: The PS-CSS scheme

 \section{The PS-CSS scheme}

-The PS-CSS protocol is explained in Fig.\ref{fig:PS-CSS}, where T is assumed to be the block time.
-In Phase 1, for T/2 of the time, the primary transmitter uses $\beta$ of the power from the received signal ($\beta\P_\p$) for energy harvesting and $(1-\beta) \P_\p$ for information decoding.
-In Phase 2, the next T/2 time is split in the ratio $\alpha:(1-\alpha)$, where ST-PR transmission is carried in the first $\alpha \T/2$ and ST-SR transmission in the remaining $(1-\alpha)\T/2$ time.
+The PS-CSS protocol is explained in Fig. \ref{fig:PS-CSS}, where T is assumed to be the block time.
+In Phase 1, during T/2, the ST uses $\beta$ of the power from the received signal ($\beta\P_\p$) for energy harvesting and $(1-\beta) \P_\p$ for information decoding.
+In Phase 2, the next T/2 time is split in the ratio $\alpha:(1-\alpha)$, where ST-PR transmission is carried out in the first $\alpha \T/2$ and ST-SR transmission in the remaining $(1-\alpha)\T/2$ time.
 Note that again, the signals are split in time in Phase 2 to avoid any interference at the receivers.